What grades are offered by Marian University Preparatory School?

 What does it cost to attend Marian University Preparatory School?

 Marian University Preparatory School is a private school.
-We provide Indiana-licensed teachers and instructional materials.
-Students and families will be responsible for providing some consumable materials (such as printer ink and paper).
-Our enrollment consultants can help address your technological and computer questions and needs.
+We provide licensed teachers and instructional materials.
+Students and families will be responsible for providing some school supplies, such as printer ink and paper.
+Because our students learn online, a computer with an internet connection is required.
+Loaner computers are available for families based on demonstrated financial need.
+Our enrollment consultants can help address your technology and computer questions and needs.

-Indiana is committed to providing all children access to quality educational opportunities.
-Indiana's Choice Scholarship Program provides scholarships to eligible Indiana students to offset tuition costs at participating schools.
+For students of MU Prep-Indiana, Indiana's Choice Scholarship Program provides scholarships to eligible students to offset tuition costs at participating schools.
 Students must satisfy both household income requirements and student eligibility criteria to qualify.

 Yes, we provide textbooks and instructional materials.
-These books and materials are dependent on the student's grade level and the courses they're enrolled in.
+These books and materials depend on the student's grade level and the courses they're enrolled in.

 Can my child work at their own pace?

 The elementary program is self-paced and flexible within the parameters of the curriculum.
-Junior and senior high school students complete lessons in synchronous and asynchronous sessions and are expected to complete quizzes, tests, and other assignments in a timely manner.
+Middle and high school students complete lessons in synchronous and asynchronous sessions and are expected to complete quizzes, tests, and other assignments in a timely manner.

 What subjects will my child study?